mharsch/select-test/README.md

 selconf node contains one property called 'setting' which can be set to either 'foo' or 'bar'.

-The select-test node looks at it's config node and sets it's own property 'setting' to the selconf 'setting' value.
+Based on the config node 'setting' value (foo or bar), the select-test node dynically builds a form with appropriate options relating to foo or bar respectively.

-Based on it's 'setting' value (foo or bar), the select-test node dynically builds a form with appropriate options relating to foo or bar respectively.
+The option that the user selects from the dynamic drop down list becomes the property 'setting' for the select-test node itself.

 If no config-node has been configured, the user is not shown any input form.